 There is a lot of websites that preach the fact that you don't need an emergency fund prior to investing.
 As you can see from the situation above, even with it's extreme values, the decision to build up a backup fund is a no brainer.

 Selling your investments over a short duration is nothing short of a disaster.
 Sure, you may get lucky and have to pull them out during a crazy bull market.
 But, we can't all be that lucky.
 For some, they will be pulling investments out when the market is abnormally low, which is the time you should be buying, not selling.

 This is a question that I really can't answer.
 It all depends on your lifestyle and monthly expenses.
 For example, if you have a brand new vehicle that is still under warranty, budgeting for vehicle repairs may not be needed.

 When I started to build my emergency fund, I decided I wanted at least 3 months mortgage and utility payments in the bank, and about $3000 for unplanned expenses.
-I had a job in the construction industry, and back when I was building my fund, the economy was booming so much that you could essentially go on Indeed and pick your next job.

 The easiest way to go about it is to simply take your necessary expenses per month, and multiply that by a number you would be comfortable with.
 Some people may think that 1 month is enough, whereas some may think 6 is necessary.
 Notice I highlighted necessary.
 By all means, if you'd like, assign a dollar amount to unneeded expenses like eating out, going to the movies and buying liquor.